jumpinjackie/mapguide-react-layout/README.md

     * Copy the `viewer` directory to MapGuide's physical wwwroot directory
     * Map the `viewer` directory as a child virtual directory under the MapGuide's wwwroot in your web server of choice (IIS or Apache)
  4. Launch the viewer using a pre-defined template (see `Templates` below)

+# Installation - From release package

+ 1. Download the `viewer.zip` from the `Releases` section
+ 2. Extract the archive to MapGuide's physical wwwroot directory
+ 3. Launch the viewer using a pre-defined template (see `Templates` below)

 # Templates